 The Paediatric Programme at NRH accesses a full complement of support from:

 - Clinical and Therapy Services

-Clinical & Therapy Services Within The Paediatric Programme
+Clinical and Therapy Services delivered within the Paediatric Programme

 Clinical Neuropsychology provides in-depth reports vital to the young persons’ successful return to, and continuation in, education frameworks that are appropriate to individual need, and liaises closely with the Team and the School at NRH.

 Social Workers provide a service to: inpatients; the outpatient clinic; and an outreach service to many of the families attending the Paediatric service.
 Many parents and children visit the unit prior to admission and are introduced to the service by the social workers and nursing staff.